-\begin{lem} The semi-simplicial maps induced by forgetting bundle maps are Kan fibrations. \end{lem} \begin{proof} For $\psi=\xi^s$ and $\ell_0=\inc$ the inclusion, the second map agrees with the pullback of the first map along the inclusion $\BlockhAut_A(X;C)_\bullet\subset \BlockMaps_A(X,X;\inc)_\bullet$, so it suffices to show that the first map is a Kan fibration, and we shall do so in the case where $A$ is empty; the argument for general $A$ is similar.
+\begin{lem} If the base $X$ of $\xi$ is a finite CW-complex, then the semi-simplicial maps induced by forgetting bundle maps are Kan fibrations. \end{lem} \begin{proof} For $\psi=\xi^s$ and $\ell_0=\inc$ the inclusion, the second map agrees with the pullback of the first map along the inclusion $\BlockhAut_A(X;C)_\bullet\subset \BlockMaps_A(X,X;\inc)_\bullet$, so it suffices to show that the first map is a Kan fibration.
+We shall do so in the case where $A$ is empty; the argument for general $A$ is similar.
 The upper horizontal map in a lifting problem

 induces bundle maps for $i\neq j$ that agree on their faces and cover the restriction of the map $\bar{\phi}\colon\Delta^p\times X\ra \Delta^p\times B_{d+k}$ induced by the bottom horizontal arrow to $\Delta^p_i\times X$.
 By replacing $\xi$ with its stabilisation $\xi\oplus\varepsilon^k$, we may assume $k=0$.
 There is an extension of $\phi_i$ to $\tau_{\Delta^p}|_{\Delta^p_i}$ given by the composition whose outer isomorphisms are induced by the differential of the diffeomorphism $c_{i,\epsilon}$ of \cref{sect:blockspaces}.
 The condition \eqref{equ:collarsquare} in the definition of tangential bundle maps is made precisely such that these extensions agree on their intersections, so they assemble to a bundle map